Arab world: Religion

-The majority of people in the Arab world adhere to Islam, and the religion has official status in most countries.
-Shariah law exists partially in the legal system in some countries (especially in the Arabian Peninsula), while others are legislatively secular.
+Most Arab countries are Muslim-majority, and Islam has official status in many of them.
+Sharia plays a significant role in personal-status or family law in several Arab states, while other states rely more heavily on secular legal codes.
 The majority of the Arab countries adhere to Sunni Islam.
 Iraq and Bahrain, however, are Shia majority countries, while Lebanon, Yemen, and Kuwait have large Shia minorities.
 In Saudi Arabia, Ismailite pockets are also found in the eastern Al-Hasa region and the southern city of Najran.
 Ibadi Islam is practiced in Oman, where Ibadis constitute around 75% of Muslims.

 There are also Christian adherents in the Arab world, particularly in Egypt, Syria, Lebanon, Iraq, Jordan, and Palestine.
 Small native Christian communities can be found also throughout the Arabian Peninsula and North Africa.
 Coptic, Maronite and Assyrian Christian enclaves exist in the Nile Valley, Levant and northern Iraq respectively.
 There are also Assyrian, Armenian and Arab Christians throughout Iraq, Syria, Palestine, Lebanon and Jordan, with Aramean communities in Maaloula and Jubb'adin in Syria.
 There are also native Arab Christian communities in Algeria, Bahrain, Morocco, Kuwait and Tunisia.

 Smaller ethno-religious minorities across the Arab League include the Yezidis, Yarsan and Shabaks (mainly in Iraq), the Druzes (mainly in Syria and also in Lebanon, Jordan) and Mandaeans (in Iraq).
 Formerly, there were significant minorities of Jews throughout the Arab World.
 However, the Arab–Israeli conflict prompted their mass exodus between 1948 and 1972.
 Today small Jewish communities remain, ranging anywhere from just 10 in Bahrain, to more than 400 in Iraq and Syria, 1,000 in Tunisia and some 3,000 in Morocco.